GeorgetownMakerHubOrg/floraflow/README.md

 To familiarize yourself with the build, go to the [design section below](https://github.com/GeorgetownMakerHubOrg/floraflow#floraflow-design) to learn about the design.

-To contribute to this repository with design specifications, files, and resources, clone this repo, request edit access, `git pull`, add specs to this document and files to the appropriate folder, then `git push`!
+To contribute to this repository with design specifications, files, and resources, clone this repo, request edit access, and add specs to this document and files to the appropriate folder.
+(Consider calling `source update-version-and-push.sh` to also update the semantic versioning of this system before updating each time.
+This script does semantic version update, git pull, git add, git commit, and git push for you.)

 # FloraFlow Design